Girl with a Pearl Earring: Ownership and display

-On the advice of Victor de Stuers, who for years tried to prevent Vermeer's rare works from being sold to parties abroad, Arnoldus Andries des Tombe purchased the work at an auction in The Hague in 1881, for only two guilders plus thirty cents buyer's premium (around €24 at current purchasing power).
+On the advice of Victor de Stuers, who for years tried to prevent Vermeer's rare works from being sold to parties abroad, Arnoldus Andries des Tombe purchased the work at an auction in The Hague in 1881, for only two guilders plus thirty cents buyer's premium (equivalent to roughly €24 in 2015).
 At the time, it was in poor condition, with parts of the paint layer having become detached.
 Des Tombe had no heirs and by a bequest donated this and other paintings to the Mauritshuis in 1902.
+During the Nazi occupation of the Netherlands, the painting was kept hidden in a bombproof bunker located just below the Mauritshuis for two years, before removal to the St. Pietersberg caves near Maastricht until the liberation of the Netherlands in May 1945.

 The painting has since been widely exhibited about the world until 2014, when it returned to the Mauritshuis permanently for display in the collection.
 By that time, as a result of its promotion, a CNN survey named it one of the world's most recognizable paintings.

 Painting technique

 The painting has been studied by the scientists of the Netherlands Institute for Cultural Heritage and the FOM Institute for Atomic and Molecular Physics (AMOLF) Amsterdam.

 The ground is dense and yellowish in colour and is composed of chalk, lead white, ochre, and very little black.
 The dark background of the painting contains bone black, weld (luteolin, Reseda luteola), chalk, small amounts of red ochre, and indigo.
 The face and draperies were painted mainly using ochres, natural ultramarine, bone black, charcoal black, and lead white.

 In February–March 2018, an international team of art experts spent two weeks studying the painting in a specially constructed glass workshop in the museum, open to observation by the public.
 The non-invasive research project involved the removal of the work from its frame for study with microscopes, and the use of X-ray and other scanning equipment to better understand the methods and materials used by Vermeer.
 The project, named The Girl in the Spotlight, was headed by Abbie Vandivere, conservator at the Mauritshuis.
 Results were published by the Mauritshuis.
 A blog by Vandivere discusses the project at greater length.

 Results included the presence of delicate eyelashes, a green curtain behind the head, changes made, and details of the pigments used and where they came from.
 The absence of eyebrows and the featureless background had led to speculation that Vermeer was painting an idealised or abstract face; the later discoveries showed that he was painting a real person in a real space.
 The pearl has been described as an illusion due to having "no contour and also no hook to hang it from the girl's ear".